Discover more from Stay-At-Home Macro (SAHM)

 Meat packers are by no means the only example.
 The unionization of an Amazon warehouse started with outrage over the dangerous working conditions in the pandemic.
 Many frontline, often low-wage, workers who worked throughout were not protected.
 And again, many of these employers did not treat their workers well before either.
 Seeing workers get raises and being able to quit and move to better jobs is a good thing.
 Yes, inflation must come down but not by breaking workers.

 My argument here is basic economics, not vain hope or politics.
-Its recognition of how deeply Covid harmed workers and disrupted our economy.
+I recognize how deeply Covid harmed workers and disrupted our economy.
 The pandemic caused shortages of goods and workers, leading to inflation.
-The goal should be to solve the labor shortage with more workers.
-Supply creation, not demand destruction, is best.
+More workers, not fewer customers, is the best solution.
+Higher wages can get us more workers, and Fed interest rate hikes get us fewer customers.

 Jobs Day was a good day.
 We need more good days.